coq-tactician/coq-tactician-dummy/README.md

 # A dummy version of Tactician

-For the main repository, see [coq-tactician](https://github.com/coq-tactician/coq-tactician)
+For the main Tactician repository, see [coq-tactician](https://github.com/coq-tactician/coq-tactician)

 This package acts as a stand-in for the Tactician plugin (`coq-tactician`).
 It provides short files that replicate Tactician's tactics without actually